kaif1808/gmm_demonstrator/README.md

    - 2-Step GMM: Efficient GMM with optimal weighting
    - Comparison & Hansen J-Test: Monte Carlo results and specification tests

+## Running the Application

+To run the Streamlit app with automatic restart functionality on crashes or exits, use the supervisor process manager:

+1. Ensure supervisor is installed: `pip install supervisor`
+2. Start the app: `supervisord -c supervisord.conf`

+This configuration monitors the 'streamlit run app.py' process and automatically restarts it as needed, including after crashes from memory or CPU overusage.
+Logs are written to `./logs/streamlit.log` and `./logs/streamlit.err`.

+For manual start without restart functionality: `streamlit run app.py`

 ## Project Structure

 - `app.py`: Streamlit web interface